AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/disable-ie-security.md

 1. Select **OK**.

-You should now be able to connect via the PI to Data Hub configuration utility.
+You should now be able to connect via the PI to Data Hub Agent Configuration Utility.

 **Note:** You can turn on IE Enhanced Security Configuration after you complete the PI to Data Hub Agent installation.
 See [FAQ about IE ESC](https://docs.microsoft.com/en-us/troubleshoot/developer/browsers/security-privacy/enhanced-security-configuration-faq) for more information.